pratheeshrussell/flowise-ollama-demo/README.md

 ## Dockerfiles
 ### ollama
 Modify the dockerfile in ollama folder.
-Currently pulling orca-mini during build time.
+Currently pulling gemma:2b model and all-minilm model during build time.

-NOTE that this will pull the orca-mini models during build time itself
+NOTE that this will pull the gemma:2b models during build time itself

 ### flowise
 Image pulled directly from dockerhub.
 The dockerfile in flowise folder is not used.
 You can use it if you need to make any customizations.

-### Weaviate
+### Qdrant
 Image pulled directly from dockerhub.
 comment it in docker-compose if not needed